Strictest lockdown rules in Liverpool as PM divides England into three COVID alert levels

 Written by on 12 October 2020

-Boris Johnson has confirmed a new three-tier system of coronavirus restrictions is going to be introduced in England.
+Boris Johnson has confirmed a new three-tier system of coronavirus restrictions is going to be introduced in England – with Liverpool’s pubs and bars to close as a result of the city being put under the strictest rules.

 The country will be divided into three Local COVID Alert Levels – “medium”, “high” and “very high” – depending on local infection rates.

-The move is aimed at simplifying the range of different COVID-19 restrictions that were already in place across various parts of England.
+The move, planned to come into force on Wednesday, is aimed at simplifying the range of different COVID-19 restrictions that were already in place across various parts of England.

 The prime minister warned the “stark reality” of a second wave of coronavirus infections had seen the number of cases quadruple in the last three weeks, with more people now in hospital with the disease than had been before the UK entered its national lockdown in March.

-However, Mr Johnson told MPs he did not believe it would be the “right course” to put the country back into national lockdown due to the impact of shutting schools on children’s education and the harm to the economy of closing businesses.
+However, Mr Johnson told MPs he did not believe it would be the “right course” to put the country back into national lockdown.

-He also dismissed suggestions that the public’s patience for restrictions had now been “exhausted” and the government should “let the virus rip” across the country and “let nature take her course”.
+He also dismissed suggestions that the public’s patience for restrictions had now been “exhausted” and the government should “let the virus rip” across the country.

 The high level will see people prevented from socialising with other households indoors, although support bubbles will still be permitted.

-Most of those areas already living under local restrictions – such as Greater Manchester and Birmingham – will move into this category.
+Most of those areas already living under local restrictions – such as Greater Manchester, West Yorkshire and the North East – will move into this category.

 The very high alert level will see people banned from socialising with other households both indoors and in private gardens, while bars and pubs will be closed unless they can operate as restaurants.

-Alcohol could be served in pubs operating in restaurants in these areas, but only as part of a meal.
+Alcohol could be served in pubs operating as restaurants in these areas, but only as part of a meal.

 Residents will also be advised against travelling in and out of these areas, while it will be up local politicians as to whether other leisure venues such as gyms and casinos should also close.